Documentation Index

 Driver logs

-Client Settings
+Client settings

-Settings are stored in ~/.config/appgatesdp-service/
+Settings are stored in ~/.config/appgatesdp-service/.

 DNS configuration

-The set_dns script has the following requirements:
+The set_dns script requires the following:

 • dnsmasq or systemd-resolved